ClearElection/ROADMAP/README.md

 Roadmap for ClearElection development.

+## Initial Goal

-The initial goal is to build a basic/minimal collection of components for an end-to-end functiontioning election.
+To build a basic/minimal collection of components for an end-to-end functiontioning election.
 Including:

 * Ruby SDK [clear-election-sdk-ruby](https://github.com/ClearElection/clear-election-sdk-ruby)